software-engineering-at-home/content/channel/001-Topic-Overview-for-2021.md

 Organizations structure themselves in different ways to get the most out of their employees; here we'll talk about different org structures and reflect on how to use that knowledge in your day to day life.

-The key topics in this field include "The org chart", Line of reporting, Role of management in developing talent, Matrix organisations, and Teams vs Specialists.
+The key topics in this field include The Org Chart, Line of Reporting, Role of Management in Developing Talent, Matrix Organisations, and Teams vs Specialists.
 Even if you're not working in a team, organising your self and your workflow so that it can be tackled my multiple roles, may be a strategy to help set you up for success in the long run.

 ---